Disclaimer: I own nothing. All belongs to Glee writers and creators.

 She hastily brushed it aside in favor of rubbing the goose bumps from her arms, searching desperately for some topic of conversation she could dredge up in her head.

 "It…was a beautiful service today, wasn't it?
 I had no idea Ms. Sylvester was so eloquent, nor as big-hearted as she showed herself to be today.
-Granted, it follows through, seeing as we are mere students who aren't—"
+Granted, it follows through, seeing as we're just students who aren't—"

 "Finn broke up with me."